 Last updated: May 1, 2017

 If you have suggestions for additional Pashto resources to include on this site, please contact me at:

 This site provides information on a large number of textbooks, dictionaries, and online resources for learning Pashto, each of varying quality.
 For independent students of Pashto, as well as for students looking to supplement their classroom studies, the following resources may be of use.

 Textbooks: Randall Olson’s Speaking Afghan Pashto or Rakhmon Inomkhojaev’s Pashto: An Elementary Textbook are both good introductions to the language.
 They are helpfully supplemented by Tegey and Robson’s (free) Beginning Pashto Textbook, Intermediate Pashto Textbook, and Pashto Conversation.

-Readers: Dunwoody Press’ Pashto Newspaper Reader is helpful for the intermediate student looking to begin working with authentic written sources.
+Readers: Dunwoody Press’ Pashto Reader is helpful for the intermediate student looking to begin working with authentic written sources.
 Tegey and Robson’s (free) Pashto Reader is also useful.

 Interactive Online Learning: DLI’s (free) GLOSS Lessons and Weekly Training Events provide many excellent multimedia learning modules for the intermediate or advanced student.